AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

 ### Resetting the View

-This will be handled by the ‘Reset’ function in the settings drop down button.
+This will be handled by the 'Reset' function in the settings drop down button.
 A modal dialog should appear, allowing the user to confirm the reset.

 ## Select All